huddmax/huddmax/README.md

 ## Hello, I'm Hudson Machado!

-I'm a Software Engineering student focused on Full Stack development.
+I'm a FullStack developer.
 Currently, I'm diving into projects that involve technologies like Node.js and React, and I'm always looking to learn more about web development and other areas of technology.

 ## 🚀 What I'm currently working on